Play (airline): Foundation

 In July 2019, two former Wow Air executives, Arnar Már Magnússon and Sveinn Ingi Steinþórsson, announced the formation of a new airline, tentatively named WAB air ("We Are Back").
-Avianta Capital, an Irish investment fund owned by Aislinn Whittley-Ryan (daughter of Michael Kell Ryan, one of the founders of Ryanair), held a 75% stake; the remainder was held by Neo, a company founded by Arnar Már and Sveinn Ingi.
+Avianta Capital, an Irish investment fund owned by Aislinn Whittley-Ryan (niece of Ryanair co-founder Tony Ryan), held a 75% stake; the remainder was held by Neo, a company founded by Arnar Már and Sveinn Ingi.
 The company aimed to operate six aircraft to 14 destinations across Europe and the United States, with a target of one million passengers in the first year.
 The new company applied for an air operator's certificate (AOC) from the Icelandic Transport Authority.

 In November 2019, WAB air rebranded as PLAY, and the hiring of operating staff was initiated.
 The airline announced that it would lease Airbus A321s configured with 200 passenger seats and would start flights with two aircraft to six European destinations in the winter of 2019–2020.
 The airline's livery was also planned to be red.
 By late 2019, Play planned to initially serve six destinations in Europe: Alicante, Tenerife, London, Paris, Copenhagen and Berlin.
 There were plans to introduce flights to four North American destinations in the spring of 2020.
 Play originally planned to start operations with two Airbus A321 aircraft configured for 200 passenger seats and add four more aircraft by the summer of 2020.
-By November 2020, the company had received a landing permit for only three airports: Gatwick Airport, London Stansted Airport and Dublin Airport.
+By November 2020, the company had received a landing permit for only three airports: Gatwick, Stansted and Dublin.